qdrant/landing_page/qdrant-landing/content/blog/open-source-vector-search-engine-and-vector-database.md

   - Vector Search Engine
   - Vector Database
 ---
-> *"For systems like quadrant, scalability and performance in my opinion, is much more important than transactional consistency, so it should be treated as a search engine rather than database."*\
+> *"For systems like Qdrant, scalability and performance in my opinion, is much more important than transactional consistency, so it should be treated as a search engine rather than database."*\
 -- Andrey Vasnetsov
 >